ChromeDevTools/devtools-frontend/front_end/ui/components/docs/building-ui-documentation/ComponentPerformance.md

 }
 ```

-We did this for two reasons:

-1. We can provide _some_ type-safety via `.data=${{x: 1, y: 2} as FooData}`.
-2. We avoided having to immediately implement batched rendering.
+We did this to avoid having to immediately implement batched rendering.

 However, this decision came with a performance penalty.
 Lit will only trigger a re-render of a component if one of its properties changes.
 But when we pass in a new object on each render, we are effectively triggering a re-render every time.
 Normally this impact isn't noticable, and most components don't re-render with the frequency required to cause performance issues.
 When a component that takes an object via `set data()` is frequently re-rendered, that causes a non-negligible amount of garbage collection to tidy up the one-use objects we create.